by-student-2017/Phase-field/README.md

 ## Q&A (What should I do with the parameters?)
 - The parameters can be obtained from the TDB file used in the phase diagram calculation (CALPHAD).
 It is difficult to understand the contents of the TDB file, but the results are worth the effort. https://www5.hp-ez.com/hp/calculations/page516 provides a link to the paper that describes the parameters, so please use it as a reference when reading the TDB file.
 There are many papers in Japanese.
 This was not intentional, and the main reason is that I was unable to find many English papers in my environment, even though I looked for English papers.
 - For information on TDB files, see "https://github.com/by-student-2017/pycalphad-v.0.10.3-examples" and "https://github.com/by-student-2017/OpenCALPHAD-v6-examples".
+- If you need to use information on phases that are not included in the TDB file, you will need to obtain parameters using first-principles calculations, molecular dynamics, etc. These should be used with the understanding that they aid in qualitative or semi-quantitative understanding rather than faithfully reproducing experimental results.

 ## Note 1
 - Press (keyboard) [tab] while entering the text will automatically write a continuation or search for candidates.